 Most Nepalese live in small villages in hilly terrain and are accustomed to traveling long distances on foot.
 They are known for their cheerfulness, good humor, resourcefulness, and self-confidence.
-Their population consists primarily of three "castes," or social classes: the Brahmans (priests and scholars); the Kshatriyas (rulers and warriors); and the Achut (laborers and servants).
+Their population consists primarily of three castes, or social classes: the Brahmins (priests and scholars); the Kshatriyas (rulers and warriors); and the Achut (laborers and servants).
 The Achut perform the most polluted tasks, such as cleaning bathrooms.
 Many also beg and scavenge for a living.
-As "untouchables," they are excluded from and considered ritually unclean by the other classes of Hindus.
+They are excluded from and considered ritually unclean by the other classes of Hindus.

 Nepal opened its borders in 1951.
 However, foreign missionaries found it difficult to evangelize because of the strict government laws and scrutiny of foreigners.

 Most of the Nepalese are farmers.
 They live in small rural settlements that are situated near rivers or springs.
 The villages consist of loosely grouped homes surrounded by farm land.
 Only the poorest families do not own land.
 In middle and southern Nepal, the land has been terraced for generations.
 Wet rice is grown during the monsoon season; dry rice, maize, millet, and wheat are raised on drier land during the summer and winter months.
 The Nepalese also cultivate vegetable gardens to feed their families.
 Most of the farmers raise buffalo and goats for meat and cows for milk.